Landcruiser87/7333_QTW/CaseStudy8/Analysis/d_scratch.md

 #> [1] 3.8
 ```

 This is the worst model we made.
 Why did the differenced models perform so poorly?
-Isnt ARIMA a powerful tool??
+Isn't ARIMA a powerful tool??
 The reason is this: When you make an ARIMA forecast, you are trying to predict a random walk, or an AR process at with a root at 1.
 When you do this, the math happens to fall in place such that the model just predicts the last value seen repeatedly (with d=2, the slope of the last 2 values, with d=3, you are doing something wrong).
 We can test this by making another extremely long forecast:

 ```r